Inplace Access to the Surface Code Y Basis: Acknowledgements

 \section{Acknowledgements}

-I thank Cody Jones for discussions that seeded the ideas that eventually turned into the Y basis measurement presented in this paper.
+I thank Ben Brown and Cody Jones for discussions about S gates and $|i\rangle$ states that inspired the ideas that eventually turned into the Y basis measurement presented in this paper.
 I thank Matt McEwen for extensive discussions on the construction, and for encouragement to continue improving upon earlier versions of the circuit.
 I thank Austin Fowler for writing the correlated minimum weight perfect matching decoder used by this paper.
 I thank Austin Fowler, Alexis Morvan, Mike Newman, and Kevin Satzinger for giving feedback that improved the paper.
 I thank Hartmut Neven for creating an environment where this research was possible.